fundacionctic/connector-building-blocks/README.md

 We will strive to ensure that the core connector is compatible with any arbitrary HTTP API, as long as it is properly described using the OpenAPI specification.

 This means that you should have the liberty of using whatever technology stack you feel more comfortable with to develop the API.

+**Are OpenAPI-based APIs the only supported data sources?**

+Yes, for the time being.
+The _Core Connector_ is still in its early stages of development, and we are focusing on the most common use cases.
+However, we are open to expanding the scope of the project in the future.

+In any case, the OpenAPI specification is flexible enough to describe a wide variety of APIs.
+It should be fairly simple to expose your existing data source as an OpenAPI-based API.

+**Why was Keycloak used as the identity service instead of DAPS?**

+The [Dynamic Attribute Provisioning Service (DAPS)](https://docs.internationaldataspaces.org/ids-knowledgebase/v/ids-ram-4/layers-of-the-reference-architecture-model/3-layers-of-the-reference-architecture-model/3_5_0_system_layer/3_5_1_identity_provider#dynamic-attribute-provisioning-service-daps) is one of the key building blocks regarding identity in an IDS data space.
+It would be the most suitable choice for ensuring full compliance within a data space.

+However, this is a proof of concept aimed at demonstrating the capabilities of the _Core Connector_.
+As such, we decided to use [Keycloak](https://www.keycloak.org/) as an alternative to DAPS because it is more mature, and we are significantly more familiar with it.